Policy for disclosures and disclosure information data

 In accordance with section 124 of the Police Act 1997, disclosure information is only passed to those who are authorised to receive it in the course of their duties.
 We maintain a record of all those to whom disclosures or disclosure information has been revealed and it is a criminal offence to pass this information to anyone who is not entitled to receive it.

 Disclosure information is only used for the specific purpose for which it was requested.
-The processing of disclosure information by the Licensing Partnership is necessary for carrying out a public function set out in law, that is provision of taxi and private hire vehicle licenses under the Town Police Clauses Act 1847, the Local Government (Miscellaneous Provisions) Act 1976 and the Licensing Act (2003).
+The processing of disclosure information by the Licensing Partnership is necessary for carrying out a public function set out in law, that is provision of taxi and private hire vehicle licences under the Town Police Clauses Act 1847, the Local Government (Miscellaneous Provisions) Act 1976 and the Licensing Act (2003).

 Once a decision has been made, we do not keep disclosure information for any longer than is necessary.
 This retention will allow for the consideration and resolution of any disputes or complaints, or be for the purpose of completing safeguarding audits.